danmanners/gha-scale-set-helm/readme.md

 This repo executes a GitHub Action when PRs are merged from [Renovate](https://github.com/renovatebot/renovate).
 The GitHub Action uses [helm/chart-releaser](https://github.com/helm/chart-releaser) and [containers/skopeo](https://github.com/containers/skopeo) in order to pull the OCI artifact, extract the Helm Chart from within, re-package it, and push it to GitHub Releases while utilizing GitHub Pages for the helm index.

 The reason this is necessary _at all_ is because GitHub has decided with the GitHub Action Runner Controller v2 as well as the GitHub Action Runner Scale Set Controller that they will **only** be publishing OCI artifacts.
 If anyone uses ArgoCD, Kustomize, Jenkins-X, or several other tools, this limits or fully breaks how  the helm charts can be deployed.

+My goal is for this process to be entirely transparent so that the artifacts can be trusted that they have been unmodified.
+I'm happy to enhance this project and the GitHub Action building these resources, just open an issue!

 ## Usage